Face serums and oils are popular for their potent benefits on the skin. Many of them contain active ingredients that can target different skin issues.

 Now that you’ve found out about the different oils you can use for your face, you should also remember to watch out for the oils you should stay away from.

 The oils listed below have ratings ranging between 4 to 5.
-They will most likely congest your pores when used so you should avoid products that contain them.
+They’re more likely to clog your pores when used.

 They’ll be harder to cleanse from your skin after using and will only trap more bacteria that will cause breakouts and irritation.